Chemical Waste Accumulation Procedures

 - Separate organic wastes from metal-containing and/or inorganic wastes.

 - Do not mix solids and liquids unless the waste is a result of a process combining them.
-Strain all solids (e.g., towels, filters, centrifuge tubes, gloves, pipette tips) from liquids, and handle them as contaminated debris.
+Strain all solids (e.g., towels, filters, centrifuge tubes, gloves) from liquids, and handle them as contaminated debris.

 - Separate mercury solutions and mercury compounds from other wastes as much as possible.
 Do not combine mercury wastes of different concentrations.